-The Asparagus Man made his debut to the world at the opening event of the 2008 British Asparagus Festival in the Vale of Evesham and this larger than life character has gone on to be an everpresent figure at asparagus events.
+The Asparagus Man made his debut to the world at the opening event of the 2008 British Asparagus Festival in the Vale of Evesham.
+This larger than life character has gone on to be an ever-present figure at asparagus events.